 As someone who has flat feet, arch support plays a huge role in attaining comfort (or strengthening your arches depending on how you got your flat feet).

-So, that arch support must already be a given on whatever pair of cycling shoes you’ll find, especially with how cycling is taxing for your feet!
+So, that arch support must already be given on whatever pair of cycling shoes you’ll find, especially with how cycling is taxing for your feet!

 Be reminded that it should have that perfect balance of comfy and firm to have yourself comfortable the entire time you’re wearing your shoes.